0-1CxH/DynamiCat/README.md

 ## GeneralTensorPlanner

 plan on the tokenized tensors to make them meets some requirements

+### SmartBatchingTensorPlannerMixin

+### FixedBatchSizeTensorPlanner

 ### GPUMemoryRestrictedTensorPlanner